-Figure 6: Wiring diagram for Immersion Heater
+Figure 5: Wiring diagram for Boost Immersion Heater

-5.4 Immersion heater
+5.4 Immersion heaters

 The immersion heater has to be connected in accordance with IEE Wiring Regulations and the installer carrying out the work has to be suitably qualified.
 It must be connected through a double pole isolating switch or suitable controller which must have a contact separation of at least 3mm in all poles.
-The wiring diagram can be seen in Figure 6.
-For further details please see instructions provided with the immersion heater.